gartner/zf2rapid/docs/command-guide.md

     $ zf2rapid crud-create-model <module> <tables> [--workingPath=]

 Now you can create an application based on the created model entity class.
-This will create controller and views, a translation file and module configuration for controllers, router, translator and navigation.
+This will create controller, forms and views, a translation file and module configuration for controllers, forms, router, translator and navigation.
 You need to specify the `<module>` to create the application in and the `<entity>` as the base entity to create the application for.
 The format for the `<entity>` parameter is `ModuleName/EntityClassName` and this entity should exist.
 Optionally, you can specify the `--workingPath=` of the Zend Framework 2 project.